-The rapid spread of coronavirus disease 2019 (COVID-19) has been accompanied by a flurry of information.
+The rapid spread of COVID-19 has been accompanied by a flurry of information.
 It can be a lot to process—not just the latest recommendations about lifestyle changes to slow the spread, but the fundamentals of the disease itself.
 These are some of the most common terms you’ll see used in stories about the coronavirus and what they mean.

 Asymptomatic.
-To be asymptomatic means that you show no symptoms.
-After becoming infected with COVID-19, the average person may be asymptomatic for up to 5.1 days and 97.5% of people may be asymptomatic for up to 11.5 days.
+Asymptomatic means that having no symptoms.
+After becoming infected with COVID-19, the average person can be asymptomatic for several days.
 However, it is important to remember that you can still transmit and spread the virus when you are asymptomatic.

 The Centers for Disease Control and Prevention (CDC).
 A federal agency that was founded in 1946 and is responsible for limiting and preventing disease, injury, and disability in the United States and abroad.
 For recommendations about what you should do during the COVID-19 pandemic, consult the CDC website.

 Cluster.
 An unusually high number of disease cases in a close geographical area at the same time.
 The first COVID-19 cluster in the United States was in a nursing home outside of Seattle.

 Community spread.
 When a disease is spread from person to person in the community.
 People who are newly infected may not know when or where they were infected.
 This is different from diseases that do not transmit person-to-person.